Agentic Substrate Readiness

 A marketing intern can fix a missing schema.org tag.
 Only an engineer can build a webhook surface.
 Only an ops lead can stand up agent-traffic monitoring.
 The pillars correctly model the responsible function.
 Agentic readiness is a property that crosses functions, so it belongs in multiple places.

-Folding everything into a single "AI readiness" pillar would either duplicate existing Tech Stack, Web/SEO, and Compliance signals or create an eleventh pillar that nobody owns.
-Splitting cleanly puts discoverable artifacts under GEO, infrastructure capability under Agentic Readiness, funnel completion under Agent Compatibility, and disclosure / governance under Agent Observability.
+Folding everything into a single "AI readiness" pillar would either duplicate existing Tech Stack, Discoverability, and Trust & Security signals or create an eleventh pillar that nobody owns.
+Splitting cleanly puts discoverable artifacts under Discoverability (AEO/GEO), infrastructure capability under Agentic Readiness, funnel completion under Agent Compatibility, and disclosure / governance under Agent Observability.

 The conversion weighting is locked at 80% conventional / 20% agent compatibility.
 Today’s traffic is predominantly human; agent compatibility is a meaningful but secondary axis.
 The 80/20 split prevents the new dimension from distorting the score before it has been validated against real agent traffic data.